1vke/Scythe-ShopifyMonitorGUI/README.md

   </p>
 </p>

+# NOTICE!
+This repo is here for archival purposes, and should only be used for reference.
+Code is a bit old.
+This was my first try at a multi-language project

 # About Scythe
 The focus of this application is to scan and detect changes in products on several different shopify websites.
 Once a change is detected, it will send a discord notification to a select channel and edit the message when the stock changes.
 Below is a screenshot on how the monitor looks like in action.